Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The latest AreaSearch postcode level ATO data for financial year ended June 2022 shows that median income in Jindabyne - Berridale SA2 was $47,528, with an average income of $61,867.
-This is below the national averages of $53,965 (median) and $67,350 (average).
-In comparison, Rest of NSW had median and average incomes of $49,459 and $62,998 respectively during the same period.
-Based on Wage Price Index growth of 12.61% from July 2022 to September 2025, estimated median income in Jindabyne - Berridale would be approximately $53,521 and average income around $69,668 by the latter date.
-Census data indicates that incomes in Jindabyne - Berridale cluster at the 64th percentile nationally.
-Income brackets reveal that 35.1% of residents (3,082 individuals) fall within the $1,500 to $2,999 income range, similar to metropolitan regions where this cohort represents 29.9%.
-After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power and indicating that the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Jindabyne - Berridale SA2 is below the national average.
+The median income is $47,528 and the average income stands at $61,867.
+In contrast, Rest of NSW has a median income of $49,459 and an average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Jindabyne - Berridale would be approximately $53,521 (median) and $69,668 (average) as of September 2025.
+Census data reveals that household, family and personal incomes in Jindabyne - Berridale cluster around the 64th percentile nationally.
+Income brackets indicate that 35.1% of the population (3,082 individuals) fall within the $1,500 - $2,999 income range, aligning with metropolitan regions where this cohort represents 29.9%.
+After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income